Choosing the right business structure will have a huge impact on the financial health of your business.

 What is a sole proprietorship?

-A sole proprietorship means that you are an individual, independent contractor who is in business for and with yourself; the term “solopreneur” perfectly embodies this type of business entity.
+A sole proprietorship means that you are an individual, independent contractor who is in business for and with yourself; the terminology “solopreneur” perfectly embodies this type of business entity.
 Sole proprietorships are the most popular business structure in the United States.

 What are the advantages of a sole proprietorship?